 Every volunteer, whether it is for an hour, a day or a week, helps Step by Step to better support young people.

-As a volunteer, you will very much be part of our team.
-Working alongside the core staff, you will help us to be more efficient and achieve better outcomes for young people that rely on our services.
+As a volunteer, you will very much be part of our team and work alongside our core staff.
 You will be given a named point of contact who will fully induct you to the team you are volunteering within and who will check in with you on a regular basis to ensure the work you are doing remains interesting and relevant to you and your skills and experience.

-We are working across the South-East with volunteering roles mainly in Hampshire, the Hampshire-Surrey border, and occasional roles in Shaftesbury, Dorset.
+We work across six counties in the South of England, but our volunteering roles will usually be in Hampshire where we have our head office and foyer accommodation.
 Anyone with an interest in supporting their local community is welcome to enquire about volunteering with us.
 The roles we are looking for will change from time to time, but all we ask of you is that you have a minimum of 2 hours available on a regular or ad hoc basis.

 The qualities we look for in a volunteer are that you are approachable, reliable and most importantly, adaptable to a range of different tasks and areas that we may need support with.

-Throughout our departments we are constantly in need of volunteers to support our core team with a variety of administration tasks.
-Not only does this save costs for the charity, but it gives the teams a regular resource to assist them in their day to day roles.
-Similarly, if you have skills in event organising, marketing, databases or any other specific area of our work, we are always on the lookout for individuals with expertise in different areas to support our teams on a regular basis.
+Throughout our departments we are constantly in need of volunteers to support our core team with a variety of Administration tasks.
+Not only does this save costs for the charity, but it gives the teams a regular resource to assist them in their day-to-day roles.
+We are always on the lookout for individuals with expertise in different areas to support our teams on a regular basis.